MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/change-permissions.md

 ms.custom:
 ---

-# Change your Azure AD app's permissions
+# Azure Active Directory permissions

-When you register your Azure AD app, you grant it permission to access various APIs.
+When you [register your Azure AD app](./register-app.md), you grant it permission to access various APIs.
 As your needs change, you might want to adjust these permissions.
-Permission changes can be made programmatically, or in the Azure portal.
+This article shows you how.

 >[!NOTE]
 >Azure AD app permissions are only applicable for these scenarios: